You are here: Website creation > Web Design

 Process / Steps:

-- Creation of the layout and navigation concept
+- Developing the layout and navigation concept

 Output / Result:

-- Concept document / Wireframes
+- Concept document / wireframes

-- Guidelines for visual design
+- Design guidelines for visual design

 Roles: